iagon-tech/proof-of-burn-cardano/docs/burn.md

 that are transparent and verifiable.
 Driving factors for the adoption of smart contracts are decentralized financial services [@blockchain-financial-services; @uniswap], and decentralized organizations [@dao].

-The smart contract would have three possible actions:
+The smart contract would have four possible actions:

-* **burn** -- which sends the funds to an address without a key,
+* **burn** -- which sends the funds to a black hole address with a secret hashed commitment value,
+* **burned** -- that validates that a burn with the given commitment value took place,
 * **lock** -- that sends the funds to an address with a key,
 * **redeem** -- that redeems the funds locked by the **lock**.